haidarn2/iCUEcontrolmymonitor/readme.txt

 Here's some examples:

-Increase the brightness of the primary monitor by 5%:
+Increase the brightness of the secondary monitor by 5%:
-ControlMyMonitor.exe /ChangeValue Primary 10 5
+ControlMyMonitor.exe /ChangeValue Secondary 10 5

 Decrease the contrast of the \\.\DISPLAY1\Monitor0 monitor by 5%:
 ControlMyMonitor.exe /ChangeValue "\\.\DISPLAY1\Monitor0" 12 -5